Innocenzo Leonelli

-The life of a hermit sapped his health and he fell gravely ill.
-The wealthy of Brescia offered him succor in their palaces but he refused them.
+The life of a hermit sapped his health, and he fell gravely ill.
+The wealthy of Brescia offered him succour in their palaces but he refused them.
 Rather, he asked to be taken to a hospital to die among the same people he had previously ministered to.
 Following his death in April 1625, the faithful considered him so holy the Bishop of Brescia had to protect his body from those wanting it for relics.
-The Bishop later convened a trial to examine his life and works, and thereafter Leonelli was referred to as il Venerabile.
+The Bishop later convened a trial to examine his life and works, and thereafter Leonelli was referred to as venerable.

 Two years after his death, the regents of the hospital re-buried him in a tomb of fine marble.
 The tomb was relocated in 1733 as part of the restoration and improvements made to the temple of Santa Lucia at that time.